brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *Gotcha.
 Well, in web development, like in all software dev stuff, you've gotta do version control.
 That means you can essentially keep all versions of all files, as far back as possible.*

 But how do you keep them straight?
-I know you can't even have **two** files with the same name, so---?
+I know you can't even have **two** files with the same name, so --- ?

 &ndash; *No, no, you don't keep the older versions of the files, at least not the way you mean.
 That's why you use Git.*